Something feels odd, weird and slightly amiss. I have been tasked to write a blog post on ubisend, and the word chatbot is not in the title.

 She excused herself from the widget-line and went to make the call.

-The phone rang for 20 minutes; she remember the time last year when she had that terrible experience calling an airline to change a name on a ticket.
+The phone rang for 20 minutes; she remembered the time last year when she had that terrible experience calling an airline to change a name on a ticket.
 Sally did not feel very loved by Widget Inc., a place she had worked for over ten years.

 Finally, hurrah, someone on the phone.
 Sally had just three simple questions: